Ignitho/name-icon-generator/README.md

 # name-icon-generator
-A javascript plugin to show first letter of your first name and last name inside a circle. this can be used as a default image box instead of your profile image.
+A pure javascript plugin to show first letter of your first name and last name inside a circle. this can be used as a default image box instead of your profile image.

 ## Usage